andrewbranch/docs/modules/01_Theory.md

 In these cases, you can turn on `noEmit` (or `emitDeclarationOnly`) and `allowImportingTsExtensions` to disable emitting unsafe JavaScript files and silence the error on `.ts`-extensioned imports.

 With or without `allowImportingTsExtensions`, it’s still important to pick the most appropriate `moduleResolution` setting for the module resolution host.
 For bundlers and the Bun runtime, it’s `bundler`.
-These module resolvers were inspired by Node, but didn’t adopt the strict ESM resolution algorithm that [disables extension searching](#extension-searching-and-directory-index-files) that Node applies to imports.
+These module resolvers were inspired by Node.js, but didn’t adopt the strict ESM resolution algorithm that [disables extension searching](#extension-searching-and-directory-index-files) that Node.js applies to imports.
 The `bundler` module resolution setting reflects this, enabling `package.json` `"exports"` support like `node16` and `nodenext`, while always allowing extensionless imports.

 [TODO: link to guide on picking options]

 ### Module resolution for libraries

 When compiling an app, you choose the `moduleResolution` option for a TypeScript project based on who the module resolution [host](#module-resolution-is-host-defined) is.
 When compiling a library, you don’t know where the output code will run, but you’d like it to run in as many places as possible.
-Using `"module": "nodenext"` (along with the implied `"moduleResolution": "nodenext"`) is the best bet for maximizing the compatibility of the output JavaScript’s module specifiers, since it will force you to comply with Node’s stricter rules for `import` module resolution.
+Using `"module": "nodenext"` (along with the implied `"moduleResolution": "nodenext"`) is the best bet for maximizing the compatibility of the output JavaScript’s module specifiers, since it will force you to comply with Node.js’s stricter rules for `import` module resolution.
 Let’s look at what would happen if a library were to compile with `"moduleResolution": "bundler"` (or worse, `"node10"`):

 ```ts
 export * from "./utils";
 ```

 Assuming `./utils.ts` (or `./utils/index.ts`) exists, a bundler would be fine with this code, so `"moduleResolution": "bundler"` doesn’t complain.
 Compiled with `"module": "esnext"`, the output JavaScript for this export statement will look exactly the same as the input.
-If that JavaScript were published to npm, it would be usable by projects that use a bundler, but it would cause an error when run in Node:
+If that JavaScript were published to npm, it would be usable by projects that use a bundler, but it would cause an error when run in Node.js:

 ```
 Error [ERR_MODULE_NOT_FOUND]: Cannot find module '.../node_modules/dependency/utils' imported from .../node_modules/dependency/index.js